Islam Shamshiyev

-Career

-Club
+Club career

 In January 2020, Shamshiyev joined Master 7 FC in Laos.
 He returned to Kyrgyzstan in March 2020, joining FC Kaganat.

 After a spell at Neftchi, Shamshiyev moved to FC Alay in the summer 2021.

-International
+International career

-Shamshiyev is a member of the Kyrgyzstan national football team.
+Shamshiyev is a member of the Kyrgyzstan national team.

 Shamshiyev missed the 2019 AFC Asian Cup due to a knee injury that required surgery.